Great Northern Railway (Great Britain): GN and LNW Joint Line, and the Leicester branch

-After some false starts, the GNR and the London and North Western Railway were authorised by the Great Northern and London and North Western Railways (Joint Powers and New Lines) Act 1874 (37 & 38 Vict. c. clvii) to build railways in Leicestershire.
+After some false starts, the GNR and the London and North Western Railway were authorised by the Great Northern and London and North-western Railway Companies (Joint Powers and New Lines) Act 1874 (37 & 38 Vict. c. clvii) to build railways in Leicestershire.
 These became the GN and LNWR Joint Line from Bottesford (on the Grantham to Nottingham line), to Market Harborough.
 The act also authorised two sections of GNR new line: from Newark to Bottesford (opened in 1878) and from Marefield (near the southern end of the joint line) to Leicester (opened in 1882).
 The joint line itself opened in stages between 1879 and 1883.

 The LNWR did well from the joint line, getting access to the Nottinghamshire coalfield formerly in the hands of the GNR alone; and when the Derbyshire and Staffordshire Extension was ready, they got even better access.
 The advantage to the GNR was much less; the joint line was never busy, and passenger traffic at the GNR Leicester station was disappointing.